 Christopher McDermott (Vice President)

 Christopher McDermott is a Barrister at the Victorian Bar specialising in public law and common law briefs.
-Prior to joining the Bar, he was a Senior Lawyer with the Australian Government Solicitor (AGS) specialising in administrative law.
-In this position, Christopher appears on behalf of Commonwealth Departments in complex litigation in federal courts and tribunals.
-Prior to working with the AGS Christopher was Senior Associate to the Deputy Chief Justice of the Family Court, and before this, Christopher worked at the Attorney – General’s Department on human rights and access to justice strategies.
+Prior to joining the Bar, he was a Senior Lawyer with the Australian Government Solicitor (AGS) specialising in administrative law, appearing on behalf of Commonwealth Departments in complex litigation in federal courts and tribunals.
+Prior to working with the AGS, Christopher was Senior Associate to the Deputy Chief Justice of the Family Court.
+Before this, Christopher worked at the Attorney – General’s Department on human rights and access to justice strategies.
 In this role, he worked on the Same-Sex Relationships (Equal Treatment in Commonwealth Laws – Superannuation) Act 2008.

 Christopher completed his law degree at the Australian National University in 2007 where he wrote a thesis on the discriminatory treatment of sexually active gay/bisexual men by the Australian Red Cross Blood Service.
 Christopher is also currently completing a Masters of Law at Melbourne University.